alexbosworth/LN-PPV/README.md

 ### Read privilege only for the quickest buyer
 Let's say you want to share something publicly on Twitter but make it visible only to one person in a first come first serve fashion.
 Well, after the invoice has been paid, it becomes invalid for the rest.
+Note: some nodes allow for the invoice to be paid multiple times so you need to check the configuration on your end.

 ### Decryption sharing
 By using the preimage as the decryption key, payer can (willingly or not - depending on the implementation and usecase) enable the routing nodes to also decrypt the content.